The charity that aims to improve accessibility in the Yorkshire Dales has been backed by independent insurance brokers.

-He said: “As a company, we are committed to giving back to the communities in which we live and work, and we were only too happy to offer our support.
+“As a company, we are committed to giving back to the communities in which we live and work, and we were only too happy to offer our support.

 “As well as covering the cost of the vehicle insurance, we have also designed and supplied the unique registration plates for the vehicles, and supported the charity with risk assessments.